-Investment contracts with discretionary participating features are accounted for in accordance with IFRS 4 and investment contracts without discretionary participating features are accounted for in accordance with IAS 39, Financial Instruments: Recognition and Measurement.
+Investment contracts with DPFs are accounted for in accordance with IFRS 4 and investment contracts without DPFs are accounted for in accordance with IAS 39, Financial Instruments: Recognition and Measurement.

 The Group's investment contracts include pension plans with a guaranteed minimum rate of return and annuities that do not transfer insurance risk.
 All investment contracts issued are non-participating.